 - Wikipedia (but only if the article has been verified by the editors)

 - Decision Analyst

-The data that you need to create useful and sharable infographic content will be scattered around multiple sources and materials – it’s your job to find them, collate them and put them to good use.
+The data that you need to create useful and shareable infographic content will be scattered around multiple sources and materials.
+It’s your job to find them, collate them, and put them to good use.

 How to structure and outline your infographic

-When you have collected your data, read what you have aloud.
+When you have collected your data, read what you have out loud.
 Use your instincts to figure out if it seems useful or if you still need more information.